Allen-Synthesis/EuroPi/software/contrib/quantizer.md

 ### Menu Items

 - Mode: either continuous or triggered (see Usage, above)
-- Root: used to transpose the selected notes on the keyboard up or down.
-Note that the keyboard view will remain unchanged;
+- Transpose: used to transpose the output voltage up a set number of semitones.
+Note that the keyboard view will remain unchanged; only the output voltage(s) will be transposed
-  only the output voltage(s) will be transposed
+- Octave: used to shift the output voltage up or down a number of octaves.
+Because the module cannot output negative voltages, if your auxilliary outputs are set to negative intervals they may be clipped to zero if the octave is not raised (-1 to +2).
 - Output 2-5: set the interval between Output 1 and Output N.
   The interval can be any semitone between -1 octave and +1 octave.
+Note that if the input signal is less than 1 volt and the octave is set to 0, negative intervals may be clipped.

 ## Patch Idea